Your expert guide to spending 1 day in Málaga

 sardines on skewers cooking on a boat shaped bbq. palm trees in background

-If you have one day in Malaga you’ll be eating no matter what your plans but if you’re here to eat-eat, then be sure that you will eat well.
+If you have one day in Málaga you’ll need to eat no matter what your plans but if you’re here to eat-eat, then be sure that you will eat well.

-There are a few good markets in Malaga to check out but it’s important to remember that markets need to visited in the morning.
+🕥 There are a some great food markets in Malaga to check out but it’s important to remember that markets need to visited in the morning.
 If you go later you’ll probably find almost everything is closed and you’ll be disappointed.

 This market is housed in the port’s 14th-century gateway underneath a massive wrought-iron structure.

-Really, everywhere you turn in Malaga you’ll be faced with restaurants and tapas bars.
-You’ll see streets crowded with happy people drinking small glasses of beer (caña) and eating tapas.
+Really, everywhere you turn in Málaga you’ll be faced with a multitude of restaurants and tapas bars.
+You’ll see streets crowded with happy people drinking small glasses of beer (cañas) and eating tapas.
 Join them, raise your glass to Spain and enjoy!

 I’d highly recommend eating on the beach in a chiringuito for the freshest seafood but otherwise, when you’re hungry, scour Google Maps and find somewhere you like.
-There are simply too many restaurants in Malaga for anyone to claim to have real opinions unless they eat out several times a day for many months and I don’t want to mislead anyone.
+There are simply too many restaurants in Malaga for anyone to claim to have real opinions unless they eat out several times a day for many months.

-El Pimpi gets a mention because it’s the most famous bodega and bar in Malaga.
-I haven’t eaten here but reviews are a mixed bag these days.
+El Pimpi – El Pimpi gets a mention here purely because it’s the most famous bodega and bar in Malaga.
+I have never chosen to eat here and reviews are a mixed bag these days but it is extremely famous.

 ⭐️ Explore Atarazanas Market with a guide to learn about, and taste, of course, typical local foods.